philjord/ElderScrollsExplorer/README.md

 If you get a class not found called Stack, you probably didn't ant build the xml file as above (or it failed)

-Once it's running you must set your game folders (the ones containing the esm and bsa files) using the File menu in game, then read the user guide.
+Once it's running you must set your game folders (the ones containing the esm and bsa files) using the File menu in game.

-Good luck, feel free to contact me with questions...
+Good luck, feel free to contact me with questions.